Ankur-Khandelwal/ratenect-frontend/README.md

 <br><br>
 Ratenect is a web platfrom with a two-way rating system where the users can find NGOs near them and can apply to volunteer in-person for their public activities.
 Based on their experience the NGOs can rate the volunteers and vice-versa.
 <br><br>
-Read more details about the project inspiration [here](https://cbrtl.github.io/posts/ratenect/).

 ## Tech Stack